-Researchers found people genetically predisposed to have high blood pressure may be at lower risk of Alzheimer's, though antihypertensive drugs may be a likely driver rather than the condition itself.
+People genetically predisposed to have high blood pressure may be at lower risk for Alzheimer's disease, according to a new study, though the researchers say this association is likely down to antihypertensive medication rather than the condition itself.

 Study co-author John Kauwe, associate professor of biology at Brigham Young University in Provo, UT, and colleagues publish their findings in the journal PLOS Medicine.